ChloeQuijano/SED505-As4/questions.md

 3. What might cause a test build to behave differently from a release build?

-Test builds in this project contains additional debuggimng informtaion, directives like #ifndef TEST_BUILD, leading to behavioral differecnes.
-Release builds are optimized for performance, excluding debuf information, which might result in variation in timing.
+Test builds in this project include additional debugging information and conditional compilation directives like `#ifndef TEST_BUILD`, which can enable or disable specific code sections for debugging purposes.
+These directives can cause differences in behavior between test and release builds.

 4. Did you use interface classes for all components in this assignment?
 If not, why?